hieronymusBusch/alexander-busch.eu/content/post/templates/templates.md

 ---
-title: Links to (German) Data
+title: LaTeX Overleaf Templates
-subtitle: A small collection, mainly for myself.
+subtitle: No guarantees, but maybe helpful resources.

 # Summary for listings and search engines
-summary: Links to (German) Data.
+summary: Templates for academic CVs and papers

 # Link this post with a project
 projects: []